J-1 Visa Executive Management Jobs

 Confirm the two-year home residency requirement early

 Some J-1 Specialist and Trainee participants are subject to the two-year home-country residency requirement upon program completion.
-Check your DS-2019 remarks and your country's bilateral exchange agreements before accepting an offer, because this affects any future H-1B or green card timeline.
+Check your DS-2019 remarks and your country's bilateral exchange agreements before accepting an offer, because this affects any future H-1B visa or green card timeline.

 Negotiate a written Individual Development Plan